chipmuenk/modular_synths/teensy/teensy.md

 in order to give non-root users (write) access to the Teensy via the USB port.
 This text file contains some more infos and trouble shooting tips.

+## Audio System Design Tool

+The [Audio System Design Tool](https://www.pjrc.com/teensy/gui/) is a browser based (NodeJS) UI for drawing sources and sinks to exchange streaming audio packets.
+"Export" will generate boilerplate C++ code for the objects and the wiring that can be copied into a code editor.
+Objects can be renamed by double-clicking them.
+"Import" recreates the graphic representation from the C++ code when the xy coordinate comments have not been deleted.

+The design toon is also installed locally together with TeensyDuino under `.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html` and is started by opening the file with a browser.

 ## Faust

 [Faust](../faust.md) is a functional programming language for sound synthesis and audio processing. [faust2teensy](https://faustdoc.grame.fr/manual/tools/#faust2teensy) creates an object that can be used with the Teensy audio library.

-See also the tutorial [Faust for Teensy](https://faustdoc.grame.fr/tutorials/teensy/) and the presentation at Grame 2020 [Making Faust run on Hardware - Building a simple prototype Poly Synth with Faust DSP, Arduino, Teensy 4.0, and Modular](https://www.youtube.com/live/EhgaFutFbQg?feature=shared) with [resources on GitHub](https://github.com/makingsoundmachines/Faust-on-Teensy)
+See also the tutorial [Faust for Teensy](https://faustdoc.grame.fr/tutorials/teensy/) and the presentation at Grame 2020 [Making Faust run on Hardware - Building a simple prototype Poly Synth with Faust DSP, Arduino, Teensy 4.0, and Modular](https://www.youtube.com/live/EhgaFutFbQg?feature=shared) with [resources on GitHub](https://github.com/makingsoundmachines/Faust-on-Teensy).

 # Synth and Audio Projects with Teensy Microcontroller Boards